Skip to main content

 The Award Ceiling for Year 1 is 0 (none).
 CDC anticipates an Approximate Total Fiscal Year Funding amount of $6,000,000 for Year 1, subject to the availability of funds.

-By advancing innovative HIV service delivery approaches under local government leadership, recipients will establish sustainable frameworks for epidemic control that align with U.S. global health priorities and ensuring a long-term effect.
+Advancing innovative HIV and TB service delivery under local leadership will create a sustainable framework for epidemic control that aligns with U.S. global health priorities, ultimately saving lives and bolstering global health security.

 Eligibility